 Doug Walters scored a career-best 250 in Christchurch, batting for six and a half hours on this day.
 Gary Gilmour made 101 and the two added 217 - still an Australian record for the seventh wicket - to take the side to 552, after which New Zealand just managed to save the follow-on with one wicket in hand.
 It was also Ewen Chatfield's first match after his horrific head injury two years earlier.
 Australia set New Zealand a target of 350 and Bev Congdon's unbeaten century, along with Dayle Hadlee's 52-minute vigil, helped the hosts cling on for a draw after they lost eight wickets in the second innings.

 In the first 120 years of Test cricket, no side came from behind to win a three-Test series overseas.
-On this day Pakistan managed it with a 99-run win over Zimbabwe in Harare - and England and Sri Lanka have repeated the feat since.
-The Pakistanis had Inzamam-ul-Haq to thank: in a low-scoring match where only one other batsman passed 50, his meaty knocks of 101 and 83 made all the difference.
+On this day Pakistan managed it with a 99-run win over Zimbabwe in Harare.
+The Pakistanis had Inzamam-ul-Haq to thank: in a low-scoring match where only one other batter passed 50, his meaty knocks of 101 and 83 made all the difference.